-Toronto is the capital city of the province of Ontario, Canada Largest city in Canada Population: 6 million
+Toronto is the capital city of the province of Ontario, and the financial and business capital of Canada Largest city in Canada Population: 6.2 million

 3rd largest stock exchange in North America (Toronto Stock Exchange)

-Diverse, multicultural talent pool, with 50% of the population foreign-born
+Diverse, multicultural talent pool, with over 51% of the population foreign-born

 Safest metropolitan area in North America

 4th largest city in North America, within a 90-minute flight from major U.S. cities

 One-quarter of Canada’s population lives in the Greater Toronto Area (GTA)

 Toronto’s GDP tops $304 billion in addition to unparalleled cost advantages